 In 2015 Monsanto’s Roundup weed killer (glyphosate) was classified as “probably” carcinogenic in humans.
 This was affirmed by the World Health Organization’s (WHO) International Agency for Research on Cancer (IARC) after conducting a comprehensive review on the safety of this crop chemical.
 It only affirmed what independent science has been saying for years.
 It’s in our food, in our air, in our rivers and oceans—pretty much every where.

 It’s becoming more and more evident that chemical companies are destroying our planet.
-It wasn’t until the mid 1970’s that Monsanto came out with glyphosate.
+It wasn’t until the mid 1970’s that Monsanto started really mass-marketing glyphosate, even though it was being used experimentally since the 50’s when it was first formulated.
 By 1980 it had become the best-selling herbicide in the world.
 In the early 1990’s people really started noticing ecological changes in the Great Barrier Reef which stretches for over 1,400 miles off Queensland’s north-west coast.
 This reef was once home to 1,625 species of fish, 3,000 molluscs and 30 different types of whale and dolphin.

 Leading environmental writer Rowan Jacobsen recently wrote: “The Great Barrier Reef of Australia passed away in 2016 after a long illness.
 It was 25 million years old.”
 Death by poisoning.